Hypercubed/f-flat_node/docs/api/node.md

 ## `read`

-Pushes teh content of a fiel as a utf8 string
+Pushes the content of a file as a utf8 string

 <div style="text-align: right"><a href="https:/github.com/Hypercubed/f-flat_node/blob/master/src/core/node.ts#L172">[src]</a></div>